Govt $50m support package for regional media 'doing it tough'

 The $50m PING program will be funded with $13.4 million in new money as well as re-purposing unallocated funds from the government's Regional and Small Publishers Jobs and Innovation Package.

-The news comes as a senior Labor politician says the government should consider regional newspapers as an 'essential service'.
+The news comes as a senior Labor politician said the government should consider regional newspapers as an 'essential service'.

 In the electorate of Hunter MP Joel Fitzgibbon, more than 10 local papers will be suspended after ACM announced it cease operations for many of its sites until June 29.